 The Anatomy of a Phishing Email

-A recent survey from GreatHorn points out that users fail to identify nearly half of phishing attacks.
+Before we show some phishing email examples, some data: a recent survey from GreatHorn points out that users fail to identify nearly half of phishing attacks.
 This happens because employees lack cybersecurity awareness and because cybercriminals do their job in creating highly customized emails that resemble real ones.
 The following characteristics are common in malicious emails:

 Common requested actions in Phishing Emails

 To install malware or steal sensitive data from users, attackers incite victims to execute malicious actions, which can vary from providing log-in information to installing an infected file.
 Here are a few examples of frequently requested actions incorporated in a phishing email.
 We’ll show these on our phishing email examples.